axibase/atsd-use-cases/tutorials/linter-tutorial/README.md

 ![](./images/building.png)

 New pull requests are automatically checked by the Travis CI tool.
+To configure email and messenger notifications for completed builds, see [Configure Notifications](#configure-notifications)

 ## Configuring Custom Rules